mouton0815/graphql-with-dgs/README.md

 # GraphQL with Netflix DGS
 This is a demo of the [Netflix DGS framework](https://netflix.github.io/dgs/) to create GraphQL services with Spring Boot.

-It showcases a toy libraries with books and their authors.
+It showcases a toy store with books, their authors, and sales records.
 The DGS data fetches allow to implement nested queries of arbitrary depth.

 ## Run the Server